chribell/gpussjoin/README.md

 This work is based on the filter-verifcation framework developed by Mann (http://ssjoin.dbresearch.uni-salzburg.at/).

 We employ the GPGPU paradigm in order to accelerate exact set similarity join.
 The CPU is responsible for the candidate generation (filtering phase) while verification is delegated to the GPU.
-Due to execution overlap between the CPU and GPU, on large datasets where billions of candiate pairs are verified, there is a 2.6x speedup over the sequential implementation.
+Due to execution overlap between the CPU and GPU, on large datasets where billions of candidate pairs are verified, there is a 2.6x speedup over the sequential implementation.

 ## Dependencies